PaulOfford/mbserver/README.md

 I have included brief details of the JS8Call command verbs and response types below.

+There's an important note about the state of the Outgoing Messages area in the section Running the Server - please read this.

 ## Microblog Commands
 An operator can use the standard JS8Call Outgoing Message Area to send the following commands to a microblog server: